INFORMSJoC/2024.0755/README.md

 This repository contains the code used to conduct the computational experiments described in the paper *Spatial branch-and-bound for nonconvex separable piecewise-linear optimization*.

-In our experiments we generated random instances of (i) network flow and (ii) knapsack problems with piecewise-linear functions (PLFs) in the objective.
+In our experiments we generated random instances of network flow and knapsack problems with piecewise-linear functions (PLFs) in the objective.
 The code to generate those random instances can be found in *instance_generation.py*.

 We compare the following methods to solve those random instances:
  - our sBB algorithm in *sBB_main.py*, which uses auxiliary functions from *sBB_functions.py*.